Preparing your data

 If your file contains multi-round data or measurements from multiple batches, including a Round ID column and/or a Batch ID column, as applicable, is required.

-Learn more in Round ID and Batch ID.
+Learn more in Round ID and Batch.

 Once you have prepared your file, move on to Uploading your file.